Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 JC4 Fine-Grained Graphite Rods

-JC4 is a robust, fine-grained graphite rod that is machinable and designed for medium temperature applications, with a heat treating range of 1355°F to 735°C. This grade, known as extruded graphite JC4, has a density of 1.76 g/cc.
+JC4 is a durable, fine-grained graphite rod designed for medium-temperature applications, with a heat treating range of 1355°F to 735°C. Manufactured as extruded graphite JC4, it possesses a density of 1.76 g/cc and delivers a robust balance of density and strength while remaining highly machinableâa necessity for intricate graphite components in various industries.

 Superfine Molded Graphite Rod